sveniu/nginx-ratelimit-ipset/README.md

-# Nginx limit_req client address to netfilter IP sets
+# Nginx rate-limited client address to netfilter IP sets

-Get offender IPs from Nginx limit_req logs and insert them into netfilter IP sets for further iptables processing.
+Get offender IPs from Nginx limit_conn or limit_req logs and insert them into netfilter IP sets for further iptables processing.

-Offload high-volume connection- or request-based
+Offload high-volume connection- or request-based (D)DoS attacks to iptables, instead of letting Nginx spend CPU cycles on them, especially if TLS is involved.

 ## Overview